dexterbg/Twizy-Virtual-BMS/README.md

   - Bernd Eickhoff <b.eickhoff@gmx.de> -- CAN logging & testing
   - Michael Balzer <dexter@dexters-web.de> -- CAN protocol decoding & implementation

-Special thanks to Klaus Zinser <klauszinser@posteo.eu> for support and to Blazej Blaszczyk <blazej.blaszczyk@pascal-engineering.com> for prototype implementation and testing!
+Special thanks to Klaus Zinser <klauszinser@posteo.eu> for support and to Błażej Błaszczyk <blazej.blaszczyk@pascal-engineering.com> for prototype implementation and testing!

 Btw: we're all available for **consulting**, **integration** and **customization** jobs.